top of page

 The Mullen Test and the Edge Crush Test.

-The Mullen Burst Test gives more of an indication on how packaging will perform when handled and moved around and is exposed to the possibility of damage from either external forces such as dropping and mistreat in the delivery process or internally when the weight and shape of the product moving around could possibly causing a puncture.
-The Mullen test is measured in pounds per square inches The most commonly used corrugated carton conforms to the 200# Test.
+The Mullen Burst Test gives more of an indication of how packaging will perform when handled and moved around and is exposed to the possibility of damage from either external forces such as dropping and mistreatment in the delivery process or internally when the weight and shape of the product moving around could possibly causing a puncture.
+The Mullen test is measured in pounds per square inches.
+The most commonly used corrugated carton conforms to the 200# Test.
 The higher the number, the stronger the corrugated box.

 The Edge Crush Test (ECT) was developed to ensure the packaging had enough strength to hold up the rigors of today's bulk transportation and stacking on pallets in the shipping and warehousing processes, along with display stacking in the store.